-Some donors prefer to use the Foundation as their “checkbook,” making a single annual donation and asking Rose Foundation to execute a series of sub-grants.
-In other cases, the Foundation partners with donors to build a permanent endowment, often in memory of a loved one.
-In either case, donors can take advantage of our experience and flexibility in designing a fund that meets their own unique needs.
+Some donors prefer to use the Foundation as their “charitable checkbook,” making a single annual donation and asking Rose Foundation to execute a series of recommended sub-grants.
+In other cases, donors may chose to make a series of gifts which can be pooled together to support grant recommendations.
+Donors may also chose to partner with the Foundation to build a permanent endowment, sometimes in memory of a loved one, or designating their children to help as fund advisors.
+Regardless of how the fund is structured, Rose Foundation’s goal in any donor advised fund is to help donors take advantage of our experience and flexibility in designing a fund that specifically meets their own unique needs.

 In any donor advised fund, and as required by charitable law, Rose Foundation’s Board of Directors must retain ultimate discretion over final grant decisions.

-Our donor advised program has disbursed approximately $2 million.
+Our donor advised program has disbursed approximately $5 million over the past 25 years.
 Donor advised grants have included:

-- Encouraging improvements in stormwater treatment as part of the redevelopment along San Francisco’s waterfront.
+- Encouraging sustainable planning, green infrastructure and environmental health protections as part of the redevelopment along San Francisco’s waterfront.

-- Supporting environmental and general education programs in local schools.
+- Supporting environmental and general education programs in schools throughout the Bay Area.

 - Helping provide free scientific experts to nonprofit environmental organizations.